Tom has 17 years of experience as a commercial locksmith and over 20 years in door hardware distribution.

 This article discusses low-energy power operators on doors that swing.
 It does not discuss automatic sliding doors or high-energy power operators.

-Often doors need to be secured, and increasingly often these doors need to also be equipped to provide assisted access for persons with disabilities.
-Assisted access if accomplished through the use of a device called an automatic door operator, automatic door opener or power operator.
+Often doors need to be secured, and often these doors need to also be equipped to provide assisted access for persons with disabilities.
+Assisted access is accomplished through the use of a device called an automatic door operator, automatic door opener, or power operator.

 The first rule of operation for doors that must both lock and automatically open is: “If the door is opened automatically it must lock electrically.”
 In order for the door operator to open the door, the door must first be unlocked.
 If it must be unlocked only when the power operator is performing its task, this must be done through electric locking devices.
 This article is about how to arrange for that to happen.

 Currently there are at least four kinds of locking devices that can be used in swinging automatic door applications: